 So, how can one tell if their fiduciary advisor is dully registered or not?
-For one, brokers are registered with FINRA and RIAs are registered under the SEC.
+For one, brokers are registered with FINRA, and RIAs are registered under the SEC.
 A simple test is to see if they are registered under both.
 By checking out FINRA’s Brokercheck, you see if your advisor is registered as a broker, an independent advisor, or both.
-By searching any broker/advisors name, you can easily find out whether or not that individuals is a broker or not.
+By searching any broker/advisor’s name, you can easily find out whether or not that individual is a broker or not.
 For example, you can see my filings on the SEC website, which states, “Not currently registered as broker.”

-If you have any questions when looking for a financial advisor in San Diego, please do not hesitate to contact us with any questions.
+If you have any questions when looking for a true fiduciary financial advisor in San Diego, please do not hesitate to contact us with any questions.